NTIA/scos-sensor/README.md

    JSON object is also POSTed to a schedule entry's `callback_url`, if provided.

- - *user*: An unpriveleged account type which can create schedule entries and view, modify, and delete things they own, but which cannot modify or delete things they don't own.
+ - *user*: An unprivileged account type which can create schedule entries and view, modify, and delete things they own, but which cannot modify or delete things they don't own.
 Actions marked `admin_only` are not schedulable, and schedule entries marked private by an admin (along with their results and